Conflux-Chain/conflux-doc/docs/get_started.md

 * Set `mining_author` to the account address to receive mining reward.
 * Conflux team has maintained some full nodes for the test net, and they have been provided as `bootnodes`.
 If you want to use other nodes to bootstrap your new node, you should edit this entry.

+Note that the default max open file limit on Linux/Mac may not be enough for a Conflux node, and it's suggested to set the value to 10000.
+You can set this by running `ulimit -n 10000` on the command line window before continuing.

 Then you can run the following commands:

 ```bash